Rainyan/windows-desktop-shortcut-cleaner/README.md

 A lot of Windows apps will create shortcuts on the desktop without asking the user.
 Scheduling this script will help keeping the desktop clean automatically.

+# Requirements
+* Modern-ish version of Windows (newer than Vista should work)
+* Modern-ish version of Python 3

 # Install
 Get the code:
 ```cmd